tingjun-yang/challenge/README.md

 Q: Is q-variance a well-known "stylized fact"?

-A: No, a stylized fact is just a general observation about market data.
-Q-variance is a **falsifiable prediction** because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
+A: No, a stylized fact is a general observation about market data, but q-variance is a **falsifiable prediction** because the multiplicative constant on the quadratic term is not a fit, it is set by theory at 0.5.
 The same formula applies for all period lengths T. As far as we are aware this is the most clear-cut and easily tested example of a model prediction in finance.

 Q: Is q-variance a large effect?